Retiring abroad could be the adventure of your lifetime. Here are ten things to ask yourself before taking the leap.

 What is the average cost of medical care abroad?

-How will retiring abroad affect my 401k?
+How does retiring abroad affect your 401k?

 Make sure you know how your 401k will be taxed in your new country before retiring abroad.
 Each place has different rules.
 Depending on whether or not you renounce your U.S. citizenship, you may also end up owing double taxes it.